How to Get Rid of Itchy Mosquito Bites

 Ice is another noteworthy option for alleviating the discomfort of mosquito bites.
 It’s something you likely don’t have to go out of your way for, making it a quick fix.
 You simply apply an ice pack or cube, protected inside a cloth or bag, directly to the bite for about 10 to 15 minutes.
 The cold is “vasoconstricting,” meaning it works to reduce the amount of blood flowing to the bite area, therefore reducing swelling and itching.
 Repeat as needed.

-Turn to Oatmeal
+Turn to oatmeal

 Have some old oatmeal you’re not interested in eating?
 Why not put it to good use by making an oatmeal bath to relieve your itchy bite?
 The oatmeal contains calming properties, lowering the skin’s pH level to soothe the irritation.
 Simply grind up a cup of rolled oats in a blender until it becomes a powder, then sprinkle into a warm bath and dip in!

-Try an Old Standby
+Try an aloe plant

 If you have an aloe plant, break open a spike and put some of the clear gel on your bite.
 Thanks to its anti-inflammatory properties, the plant’s gel can help heal minor wounds and sooth irritated skin.
 No wonder store-bought sunburn gels are full of it!